 I am now studying at the Royal Welsh College of Music and Drama on their four year BMus Degree in Vocal and Opera Studies.
 What helped prepare me the most was JP’s constant stress on performance presentation and precision: we always had to maintain a professional attitude towards rehearsals and performance.
 This stands me ahead of my colleagues now, who have come out of doing A-level examinations and don’t quite have the performance experience that JP Academy offered me.

-I joined JP Academy after hearing about the course from Lorna Blacker, the Course Leader.
+I joined JP Academy after hearing about the course from Lorna Blacker, the Course Leader at that time.
 I had always looked at making a career in dance, so this was the perfect opportunity to put me on the right path, working towards my goals.
 I absolutely loved my two years at JP, being taught by an amazing calibre of talented teachers and being pushed to my limits and beyond on a daily basis.
 I was able to study new dance styles in addition to perfecting styles I was more comfortable in.
 I also got the opportunity to take acting and singing classes; these were so valuable in developing me, not only as a performer, but as a person as well!
-I am currently training to be a dance teacher.
+I have gone on to train as a dance teacher.
 My time at JP really helped me grow as a dancer and I can now pass on these skills when I teach.
-I now approach all tasks in a more professional manner and my exponential growth in confidence has really helped create a drive to be inquisitive and always strive for the best in my current training.
+I now approach all tasks in a more professional manner and my exponential growth in confidence has really helped create a drive to be inquisitive and always strive for the best.Georgia Ellis

 I joined JP Academy in September 2013.
-Prior to this I studied my AS Levels in Northamptonshire at Sponne School, Towcester.
-I had danced from a young age at a local stage school, where I met Lisa Bisgrove.
+Prior to this I studied my AS Levels in Northamptonshire at Sponne School, Towcester and had danced from a young age at a local stage school.
 My plan was to pass my A Levels and then audition/apply for dance colleges and universities, but after hearing about the new course starting at JP Academy, I immediately had to audition!

-The two years flew by, in what feels like seconds, from then to now!
+The two years flew by in what feels like seconds!
 I thoroughly enjoyed my training at JP.
-I cannot thank the teachers enough for not only their hard work, but the time that they all, individually, invested.
+I cannot thank the teachers enough for, not only their hard work, but the time that they all, individually, invested.
 For me, the commute was quite long every day, but it was 100% the right place for me to be.
 At JP, we all had so many opportunities during the two year course: from putting on our own Cabaret production to singing at the Ideal Home Show; getting out and doing things is the experience needed to help nurture a performer!
 The teachers were all absolutely outstanding and so inspirational.
 I went to JP as a sponge – to absorb and take on board EVERYTHING!

 Student Progression Routes Include: